cminyard/gensio/README.rst

 * tcl dev - for the tcl os funcs

+* alsa dev - for sound (on Linux)

 The following sets everything except openipmi up on ubuntu 20.04:

   sudo apt install gcc g++ git swig python3-dev libssl-dev pkg-config	\
     libavahi-client-dev avahi-daemon libtool autoconf automake make	\
     libsctp-dev libpam-dev libwrap0-dev libglib2.0-dev tcl-dev		\
+    libasound2-dev

+On Redhat, libwrap is gone, so you won't be using that, and swig doesn't appear to be available, so you will have to built that yourself with at least go and python support.
+Here's the command for Redhat-like systems:

+  sudo yum install gcc g++ git python3-devel swig openssl-devel \
+    pkg-config avahi-devel libtool autoconf automake make \
+    lksctp-tools-devel pam-devel glib2-devel tcl-devel \
+    alsa-lib-devel

+You might have to do the following to enable access to the development
+packages:

+  sudo dnf config-manager --set-enabled devel

+And get the SCTP kernel modules, you might have to do:

+  sudo yum install kernel-modules-extra

+To use Go language, you must get a version of swig 4.1.0 or greater.
+You may have to pull a bleeding edge version out of git and use that.

 Handling python installation configuration is a bit of a pain.
 By default the build scripts will put it wherever the python program